TrevorSatori/kronos/README.md

 - UI improvements (according to my own personal preference).
 See screenshots.
 - Performance improvements.
 Removed some redundant disk access.
 - Panic handler to restore the terminal if/when the application crashes, rather than leaving it in a rather unusable state.
-  - This doesn't seem to always work, for some reason.
-If your terminal gets broken, try `reset` or `stty isig icanon iexten opost ixon icrnl`.

 I've also extensively refactored the code base:
 - Migrated from Tui to Ratatui